astropy/package-template/README.rst

        should be named (for examples' sake, we will call it ``yourpkg``).
 By tradition/very strong suggestion, python package names should be all lower-case.
-    2. Change the `DECRIPTION` variable to a short (one or few sentence) description of your package.
+    2. Change the `DESCRIPTION` variable to a short (one or few sentence) description of your package.
     3. Define a longer description as a string in the `LONG_DESCRIPTION` variable.
 You may want this to be the docstring of your package itself